-Traits for Political Campaign Staff and Tips to Hire Great Staffers
+Political Campaign Staff: Tips to Hire a Great Campaign Team

 Whether you're running for city council or congress, hiring your political campaign staff is an essential part of the electoral success.
 Managing budgets, raising money, running social media, building field programs, prepping candidates for public appearances, and implementing campaign strategies; the political campaign staff is the backbone of every campaign.